iasmin-dev/Flex-Blog/README.md

 The original idea of the project is not mine.

-This project is from a Flex-Box course.
+This project is from Origamid Flex-Box course.